mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

     qd(a05g)

-**Net of occurrence:** Apply 3 xs 7 occurrence reinsurance to cap individual losses at 7.
+Apply 3 xs 7 occurrence reinsurance to cap individual losses at 7. ``a05no`` is the net of occurrence distribution.

 .. ipython:: python
     :okwarning: